-Repurposed public domain graphics on casual garments often worn and exploited by Musicians, Artists, Influencers and other Creatives.
+Repurposed graphics on greeting cards, stickers, and casual garments worn and exploited by celebrities, musicians, artists, influencers, and regular folk.

-When asked about his graphic concepts, Bill explains Last Door On The Left graphic this way, "Look, all I can say is during my life's eclectic evolution I've literally seen hundreds of thousands of T-shirts with graphics on them -- some good, some bad. personally, I'm not a fan of cute. defiantly not a fan of punny.
+When asked about his graphic concepts, Bill explains Last Door On The Left graphic this way, "Look, all I can say is during my life's eclectic evolution I've literally seen hundreds of thousands of T-shirts with graphics on them -- some good, some bad.
+Personally, I'm not a fan of cute. definitely not a fan of punny.
 In general, I prefer to be misunderstood.
 That's why the visual concepts in my gallery of LDOTL graphics unquestionably manipulate the observer, celebrate alternative lifestyles, and exploit fonts."

 Anyone, of any gender, knows that a T-shirt is a lot more than just a trendy everyday garment.
 For most, it is an outward expression of your inner self (or something like that.
 Right?).
 For others, depending on your preferred fit, it's like a second skin.

 Everyone knows, by now, that the T-shirt one pulls over their head says a lot about them and the things they advocate for -- like bands and musicians, sense of humor, level of intellect, social interests, lifestyle, hobbies and politics.
 Even without words, a graphic on a T-shirt can connect you to your tribe, or get you invited into a new one.